 A strata title is a type of land tenure.
 You own your title outright (like owning your own house and land) and can borrow against it and leave it as an inheritance.
 Your title also includes rights and ownership of common property.
 At Tasman Ecovillage your title includes ownership of 19 acres of common ground and community facilities.

-Sometimes called the Owners Corporation, the body corporate is the governing body for a strata title scheme and consists of all title owners in the scheme.
+The body corporate is the governing body for a strata title scheme and consists of all owners in the scheme.

 There are currently around 45 full-time residents (including children) in the village, plus various visitors, WWOOFers and helpers, depending on the season.
 Other members own investment property in the village but live off-site.